keyboard-dev/starter-template-v3/docs/usability-tips-with-claude.md

+---
+slug: /claude
+title: Using Keyboard in Claude
+sidebar_position: 4
+---

 # Using Keyboard in Claude

 Before getting started:

-* Visit the Quickstart guide to ensure you have Keyboard installed with the proper permissions
+* Visit the quickstart guide to ensure you have Keyboard installed with the proper permissions

 * Connect Keyboard to the third party apps you want to give Claude access to (see here if you haven't already)

 ## Key Execution Requirements

-1. Log into Keyboard
+1. Sign in to Keyboard

-2. Open Claude and ensure Keyboard is connected.
-(Tip: you can ask Claude if it is connected to Keyboard)
+2. Open Claude and ensure Keyboard is connected. (*Tip: you can ask Claude if it is connected to Keyboard*)

 3. Keep the Keyboard desktop app open so you can approve the workflows as they come up

-## Getting Started with Keyboard
+## Executing Tasks with Keyboard

-You're ready to go!
-Just go into Claude and start asking it to perform tasks in the various apps you connected.
+You're ready to get started!
+Go into Claude and start asking it to perform tasks in the various apps you connected.

 ### Initial Prompt Requirement